BIGSTICK: A flexible configuration-interaction shell-model code (updated): Defining the model space

 It is required that the proton and neutron orbits be the same, though the weight factors $w$ is the last column can differ.
+A weight of 99 signals that the orbital is `sterile' for either protons or neutrons, which means it will not be used.
 Again, choosing {\tt Max excite} of zero will keep the protons and neutrons in their respective valence spaces.
 If the valence spaces are significantly different, we strongly recommend utilizing particle-hole conjugation for the neutrons.

 One can make the truncations even more complex, for example allow a few protons to be excited but no neutrons, by careful usage of the options provided.
+For example, setting